federicotdn/verb/README.md

 ### Sending Requests

 To actually send the HTTP request, use one of the `verb-send-request-on-point` commands.
 They are the following:
-- <kbd>C-c C-r C-r</kbd>: `verb-send-request-on-point-other-window-stay` sends the request and shows the response on a buffer in another window, but doesn't switch to that window.
+- <kbd>C-c C-r C-r</kbd>: `verb-send-request-on-point-display` sends the request and shows the response on a buffer in another window, but doesn't switch to that window.
 - <kbd>C-c C-r C-s</kbd>: `verb-send-request-on-point-other-window` sends the request, shows the response on a buffer in another window, and switches to it.
 - <kbd>C-c C-r C-f</kbd>: `verb-send-request-on-point` sends the request, and shows the response on a buffer in the currently selected window.
 - <kbd>C-c C-r C-<return></kbd>: `verb-send-request-on-point-no-window` sends the request, but does not show the response buffer anywhere.
 The response status (e.g. `HTTP/1.1 200 OK | GET http://example.com`) will be shown on the minibuffer.
 This is useful for cases where one is only interested in the request's side effects.